-Uzbekistan National Cuisine
+Uzbekistan Cuisine

-Uzbekistan national cuisine has long been central to Uzbekistan culture and is gradually becoming known the world over, as evidenced by the many Uzbek restaurants found not just in the former Soviet Union but also in Europe and America.
+Uzbekistan cuisine has long been central to Uzbekistan culture and is gradually becoming known the world over, as evidenced by the many Uzbek restaurants found not just in the former Soviet Union but also in Europe and America.
 So delicious is plov, the Uzbek national food, that it is included in UNESCO’s List of Intangible Cultural Heritage of Humanity.

 Yet modern cuisine in Uzbekistan is actually a reflection of the 130+ nationalities who live in or near the country, a symbiosis of flavors which can be grouped into five categories: Traditional Uzbek food remains the most popular, followed by so-called European cuisine, which is actually a general term for all Western food.
 Russian, Oriental and Caucasian dishes are also widespread.
 So intertwined are these cuisines today that in some local restaurants traditional pilaf, American burgers and Japanese rolls may all be offered on the same menu.

-Traditional Uzbek Cuisine
+Traditional Uzbekistan Cuisine

-Uzbekistan national cuisine will satisfy anyone fond of meat, sweets, fruits, vegetables…basically, it’s a foodie’s paradise defined by Uzbek pilaf, samsas, shish kebabs, manty dumplings, laghman noodles, fresh bread, juicy fruits, melt-in-your-mouth Uzbek desserts and more.
+Uzbekistan cuisine will satisfy anyone fond of meat, sweets, fruits, vegetables…basically, it’s a foodie’s paradise defined by Uzbek pilaf, samsas, shish kebabs, manty dumplings, laghman noodles, fresh bread, juicy fruits, melt-in-your-mouth Uzbek desserts and more.

 Vegetarians can enjoy khanum (a thinly rolled dough stuffed with potatoes), tukhum-barak (dumplings filled with eggs), salads, halva and pashmak (flour-based halva woven from hundreds of thin threads).